Nethereum/OptimismTemplate/README.md

 # OptimismTemplate
-Simple template to get started working with Optimism
+Simple template to get started example of working with Optimism

 NOTE: WIP
-TODO:
-+ Make a proper library
-+ Create a submodule of optimism contracts
-+ Deployment L1
-+ NFT test / example

 ## SETUP Local Environment
 The first thing is to setup your enviroment to run your local l1 and l2 chains